-- If you are using Windows, Unix or Linux, the fsync operation is invoked whenever the log output buffer and corresponding index files are flushed.
+- If you are using Windows, Mac or Linux, the fsync operation is invoked whenever the log output buffer and corresponding index files are flushed.

 Note: files that are not updated frequently, such as log metafiles, are always written synchronously.

 Tip: If your files are being synchronized after each write operation and your Iguana channels have a high volume of activity, it is best to store the Iguana log files and database files on a separate physical device from the operating system and other applications.
 This ensures that the synchronize operations do not adversely affect the performance of your operating system or of the other applications that you are running.

 For details on how to change the Iguana log directory, see Changing the Log Directory.

 Iguana stores its log messages in files contained in its log directory.
 You can use the iguana_log_verify command line utility to verify that log files in this directory have not been corrupted.
 This is useful if you are planning to back up your log files or migrate them from one server to another.